Tanu-N-Prabhu/Python/README.md

 <img src="Img/Python.jpeg" >

-<h3 align = "justify"> Also this repository gives to enough knowledge about python programming and also helps you to survive in this programming world !!! </h3>
+<b align = "justify"> Also this repository gives to enough knowledge about python programming and also helps you to survive in this programming world !!! </b>

 # Installation tools